Convenience sampling

-Convenience sampling is not often recommended for research due to the possibility of sampling error and lack of representation of the population.
-But it can be handy depending on the situation.
-In some situations, convenience sampling is the only possible option.
-For example, a college student who is doing a term project and wants to know the average consumption of coke in that college town on Friday night will most probably call some of his friends and ask them how many cans of coke they drink, or go to a nearby party to do an easy survey.
-There is always a trade-off between this method of quick sampling and accuracy.
-Collected samples may not represent the population of interest and therefore be a source of bias.
+Convenience sampling is not often recommended by official statistical agencies for research due to the possibility of sampling error and lack of representation of the population.
+It can be useful in some situations, for example, where convenience sampling is the only possible option.
+A trade-off exists between this method's speed and accuracy.
+Collected samples may not accurately represent the population of interest and can be a source of bias; however, larger sample sizes reduce the likelihood of sampling error occurring.